sanjanand06/movie-analysis/README.md

 # movie-analysis
-Correlation between budget of a movie and gross collection
+Correlation between the budget of a movie and gross collection.